 - Leaking tank.
 Unfortunately, once your tank starts to leak, it's finished and it's time for a new one.
 Leaks, even small ones, are not something you want to ignore.
 You certainly don't want a 30 or 60-gallon tank draining in your basement or utility room.
 At the first sign of a leak, contact your local Mr. Rooter to see about getting a new water heater.

 Knowing when to call a professional and when to attempt a repair yourself can save you money on maintaining your water tank.
 Just a little knowledge about troubleshooting can make a big difference.

 Call On Us for Plumbing Services You Can Trust!

-Whether you need a free in-home estimate, or a scheduled repair, Mr. Rooter has everything you need to get your home’s plumbing in top shape.
+Whether you need an in-home estimate, or a scheduled repair, Mr. Rooter has everything you need to get your home’s plumbing in top shape.
 Our licensed plumbing experts are courteous, professional, and thoroughly trained to handle plumbing services of all kinds.
 We will always show you your options, and let you make an informed decision.
 You can reach us any time and any day, at no extra cost for our services.